-- A. A person commits the offense of Shoplifting if, while in an establishment in which merchandise is displayed for sale, such person knowingly obtains such goods of another with the intent to deprive him of such goods by or under any of the following circumstances: - 1.
-Removing from the establishment any of the goods from the immediate display or from any other place within the establishment without paying the purchase price; or
+A. A person commits the offense of Shoplifting if, while in an establishment in which merchandise is displayed for sale, such person knowingly obtains such goods of another with the intent to deprive him of such goods by or under any of the following circumstances:

-- 2. Charging the purchase price of the goods to a fictitious person or any person without that person's authority; or - 3.
+- 1. Removing from the establishment any of the goods from the immediate display or from any other place within the establishment without paying the purchase price; or - 2.
+Charging the purchase price of the goods to a fictitious person or any person without that person's authority; or - 3.
 Paying less than the purchase price of the goods by some trick or artifice such as altering, removing, substituting or otherwise disfiguring any label, price tag or marking; or - 4.
 Transferring the goods from one container to another; or - 5.
 Concealment.
 A presumption exists that the person intends to commit the offense of shoplifting if the person knowingly conceals or attempts to conceal any un-purchased goods on his person or among his belongings, or on the person of another.
 Such person is presumed to have taken possession of such goods with the intent to convert them to his own use without paying for them. - B. A law enforcement officer, merchant, or merchant's employee who has reasonable cause to believe that a person has willfully taken possession of goods with the intent to convert them without paying for them may detain and interrogate the person in regard thereto in a reasonable manner and for a reasonable time.
-Reasonable cause is a defense to a civil or criminal action against a law enforcement officer, merchant or an agent or employee of such merchant for false arrest, false or unlawful imprisonment or wrongful detention. - C. If the value of the merchandise does not exceed \$50, a violation of this section is a Class 4 offense.
-If the value of the merchandise exceeds \$50, violation of this section is a Class 3 offense. - D. A second or subsequent violation of this section within a period of 24 months is a Class 2 offense.
+Reasonable cause is a defense to a civil or criminal action against a law enforcement officer, merchant or an agent or employee of such merchant for false arrest, false or unlawful imprisonment or wrongful detention. - C. If the value of the merchandise does not exceed \$50, a violation of this section Section is a Class 4 offense.
+If the value of the merchandise exceeds \$50, violation of this section Section is a Class 3 offense. - D. AA law enforcement officer shall arrest any person whom s/he has probable cause to believe has committed a second or subsequent violation of this section Section within a period of 24 months.
+A violation under this enhanced Section is a Class 2 offense.